 - The term ovarian reserve quantifies a woman’s remaining egg supply.
 There is no perfect way to measure ovarian reserve but several tests are combined to provide a best estimate of ovarian reserve; your SGF physician will help you to interpret your test results.

 - One predictor of a woman’s ovarian reserve, the Ovarian Assessment Report (OAR), relies on several reproductive hormone levels along with age, in order to estimate egg yield in a typical treatment; the OAR reports your egg supply as “good, normal, or poor.”

 - SGF is one of the only fertility centers in the U.S. with peer-reviewed and published outcomes data from women who have frozen and then thawed their eggs to produce pregnancies.

 The cost of egg freezing varies across the county.
 Some centers offer flat rates on a per cycle basis, others offer financial plans.
 In order to make an educated decision, it is important to get as much information, not only about the costs, but also about the quality, experience, and expertise of the fertility center.

-21. The newest financial option for egg freezing candidates is a discount financial program that offers egg freezing and long-term (5 years) storage for as low as $195/month, plus a refund on storage costs for women who choose to thaw/use their eggs early.
-Our benefits specialists can help you to determine the best financial plan for you.
+- The newest option for egg freezing candidates is a discount financial program that offers cycles as low as $200/month depending on credit and length of term, plus a partial refund on storage for women who choose to thaw/use their eggs early.

 To learn more about egg freezing, call our New Patient Center at 1-877-971-7755 to schedule an appointment with a physician or complete our brief online form.